 Gum is charged primarily with oversight of the school’s Academic Office, including curriculum development and management of the day-to-day details of student scheduling and parental inquiries.
 She leads the Curriculum Committee, serves as a member of the Campus Life Committee and Core Administrative Council, is a student advisor and teaches the Honors Philosophy Seminar.
 She and her husband, Wheeler, live on campus with their son, Hezze.

 Kori Rimany ’14 received her bachelor’s degree from Connecticut College, where she double majored in English and Gender and Women’s Studies, with a minor in mathematics.
 She lived in Durban, South Africa, where she studied community health and worked in the postnatal ward of a local health clinic.
 She also wrote her thesis on women and the criminal justice system.
-She is teaching English and coaching varsity field hockey and girls crew.
+She is teaching English, coaching JV field hockey, serves as an advisor, dorm parent and member of the Weekend Activities Team.
 In her spare time, she enjoys making crafts and baking, and hosting her family’s dogs, Divot and Bailey, on campus.

 In coming to The Frederick Gunn School in 2004, Seth returned to his independent school roots.
 He spent his youth as a faculty child at the Cranbrook School and Blair Academy.
 Prior to his time at FGS, Seth spent five years working at an environmental engineering and consulting firm located outside of Boston.
 He holds a BA in geosciences from Williams College and an MALS from Wesleyan University.
-Seth serves as the Associate Head of School, the Director of Co-Curricular Programs, College Counselor, teaches mathematics and coaches lacrosse.
+Seth serves as Associate Head of School and Director of Co-Curricular Programs.
+He is a College Counselor and former Director of College Counseling, teaches Public Speaking - The Declaration, part of the Center for Citizenship and Just Democracy's four-year curriculum, and is an Assistant Coach for Boys Varsity Lacrosse and Head Coach, Boys Fourths Basketball.
 In his free time, he enjoys hiking, fly fishing, and loving/hating the Red Sox.
 Seth lives on campus with his wife Anne, their son, David, and daughter, Sarah.

 Dr. Konik has over 20 years of experience working with adolescent and young adult students in varying capacities – counseling, mentoring, and coaching.
 Dr. Konik received his B.A. in Psychology from The University of Florida, his Ph.D. in Clinical Psychology from The University of Vermont, and completed his predoctoral internship at the Outpatient/Inpatient Neurobehavioral Unit with the Kennedy Krieger Institute at the Johns Hopkins University School of Medicine.
 Dr. Konik’s research background focused on the relationship between anxiety and pain in children.
 Dr. Konik is a well-recognized leader in the field, having presented nationally at the National Association of Therapeutic Schools and Programs and has been published in the Journal of Pediatric Psychology.